vengefulcrop/AutoMDL-Enhanced/README.md

 # AutoMDL-Enhanced

-This is a fork of the original [AutoMDL](https://github.com/NvC-DmN-CH/AutoMDL) addon, with the addition of a few enhancements, like being able to compile multiple models from a single .blend file.
+This is a fork of the original [AutoMDL](https://github.com/NvC-DmN-CH/AutoMDL) addon, introducing a number of enhancements, like being able to compile multiple models from a single .blend file.
 It is meant primarily for compiling models from the same modular set (e.g., different wall pieces, variations of a prop) where core properties would typically be shared across all the pieces.

 **Note:** This enhanced version should work, but it hasn't been tested thoroughly.
 If you find any bugs, please report them by opening an issue here.
 Tested using Portal 2 and Blender 4.3.2.